rvanbekkum/vsc-xliff-sync/README.md

 By default, the extension expects the base-XLIFF file to be named `application.g.xlf`.
 If no matching file is found, you are prompted to identify the base file.
 This setting will be saved for future use.
 If the extension is invoked from a localization file, that file will be updated, otherwise the extension will prompt you for the file to update.

 You can also use this command to create a new XLIFF file for a language.
-For this, choose the "New File..." option and enter the region/language code for the target language.
+For this, choose the "New File..." option and choose the language tag for the new target language.

 ### Synchronize Translation Units